-If the air pressure falls below 60 psi (414 kPa) the spring brakes may stop the vehicle abruptly, which could cause an accident resulting in personal injury or death.
-Observe the gauges.
-If the warning alert comes on, do not continue to drive the vehicle until it has been properly repaired or serviced.
+If the air pressure falls below 60 psi (414kPa), the spring brakes may abruptly stop the vehicle.
+The operator must monitor air pressure gauges at all times.
+If the air pressure alert is activated, do not drive the vehicle until it is serviced.
+Failure to comply may result in death or personal injury.

-The instrument cluster gauges may appear, if hidden from view, change brightness and change color to bring attention to a particular system.
+The instrument cluster gauges may appear (if hidden from view), change brightness and change color to bring attention to a particular system.